 Crypto – What is it?

-Cryptocurrency is one of the most exciting and innovative technological developments in the modern world.
-Designed with unusual features, each cryptocurrency is powered by a blockchain ledger – which is a secure and self-regulating record of who possesses how much of the currency and is maintained by “miners” who receive rewards to keep it up to date.
-At its simplest, cryptocurrency can – like most currencies – be used as a way of buying products and services, especially on the internet, where the transactions can take place quickly and easily.
+Cryptocurrency is one of the most exciting and innovative technological developments in the modern financial world.
+Each designed with their own unique features, cryptocurrencies are powered by a blockchain ledger – which is a secure and self-regulating record of who possesses how much of the currency – maintained by ‘miners’ who receive rewards to keep them up to date.
+At its simplest, cryptocurrency can, like fiat currencies, be used as a way of buying products and services, especially on the Internet, where the transactions can take place quickly and easily.

-Cryptocurrency is now so well known that it feels like it’s been around forever.
-But it’s a relatively new development – it was only as recently as the 1980s that professionals in the computer science field began to discuss how this technology could be applied to the world of finance and payments.
-The 1990s saw a range of other institutions pick up on this burgeoning field, including governmental organisations such as the US’s National Security Agency.
+Cryptocurrency is now so well known that it feels like it’s been around forever, but it’s a relatively new development.
+It was only as recently as the 1980s that professionals in the computer science field began to discuss how this technology could be applied to the world of finance and payments.
+The 1990s saw a range of other institutions pick up on this burgeoning field, including government organisations such as the US National Security Agency.

-- Discussion of crypto’s potential began in the 1980s
+- Discussion of cryptocurrency’s potential began in the 1980s

-- Papers released by major organisations such as the US’s National Security Agency in the 1990s
+- Papers on the field were released by major organisations such as the US National Security Agency in the 1990s

-But the main milestone for the cryptocurrency world came in 2009 when an anonymous developer (or group of developers) going by the moniker Satoshi Nakamoto invented and released Bitcoin, which then went on to become by far the most well-known cryptocurrency of them all.
-Since then, developers in a whole host of different settings have produced new cryptocurrencies, and it’s believed that there are now almost 2,000 in existence.
-Each cryptocurrency has its own aims and its own community, and often each has a subtly distinctive technical make-up as well.
+The main milestone for the cryptocurrency world came in 2009 when an anonymous developer going by the moniker Satoshi Nakamoto invented and released Bitcoin, which then went on to become by far the most well-known cryptocurrency of them all.
+Since then, developers in a whole host of different settings have produced new cryptocurrencies.
+It’s believed that there are now almost 2,000 in existence.
+Each cryptocurrency has its own aims and its own community – often, each cryptocurrency has a subtly distinctive technical make-up as well.

 RSI, or Relative Strength Index, is a technical indicator used by traders to monitor markets and make wiser investment decisions.
 RSI works by comparing recent gains and losses in a market in order [...]